 Does Gibraltar Have Rent Control?

-The practical constraint on rent increases in Gibraltar is market competition — if a landlord prices a property significantly above market rate, tenants will leave and the property will sit empty.
-But there is no legal mechanism forcing rents to track any particular index.
+The governing statute for residential tenancies is the Landlord and Tenant Act 1983 (updated 2013).
+It sets out the framework for the landlord-tenant relationship but imposes no rent ceiling.
+The practical constraint on rent increases in Gibraltar is market competition.
+If a landlord prices a property significantly above market rate, tenants will leave and the property will sit empty.
+No legal mechanism forces rents to track any particular index.

 When Can a Gibraltar Landlord Increase Rent?